linyaoli/linyaoli.github.io/notes/2018-05-16-list-of-important-gems.md

 ### Rbspy
 Rbspy is a long-requested ruby process profiler and it's written in Rust.
 Check [here](rbspy.github.io).
 It's not a rubygem, but it helps a lot in certain situations.

+### Global_uid
+here: git@github.com:zendesk/global_uid.git

+This is actually not a gem but a activerecord plugin., which basically gives you the whole world of safely generating ids.

+### Webrick
+A HTTP server toolkit which can easily setup a web server.

+### Scientist
+A Ruby library for carefully refactoring critical paths.